pulp/pulpproject.org/migration.md

 *  Pulp 2 RPM can be migrated into Pulp 3 RPM.
 A beta release is available.
 *  Pulp Debian migration is currently available as a tech preview.

-You can watch Tanya discuss the migration process in this video:
+You can watch Tanya discuss the migration process in this video.
+Since the creation of this video, the migration plugin has been enhanced and you can use the Pulp 3 CLI to complete the migration workflows.

 <iframe width="560" height="315" src="https://video.fosdem.org/2021/D.infra/dontgetstuckonpulp2.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>